motnip/job-application-tracker/README.md

 The Job application tracker answers to: http://localhost:8080/

+Detailed API documentation can be find at: http://localhost:8080/swagger-ui/index.html
 ### Job application APIs
 List of API to handle application
 #### Create new application